madhugowdaks3012/CODSOFT/README.md

 Includes basic input validation to ensure correct user input.
 Technologies Used: C++, Standard Library (STL)

+Navigate to the Project Directory:

+Project 2: Basic Calculator
+Description: The Basic Calculator project is a console application that performs basic arithmetic operations, including addition, subtraction, multiplication, and division.
+The user inputs two numbers and selects an operation, and the program outputs the result.

+Key Features:

+Supports basic arithmetic operations: addition, subtraction, multiplication, and division.
+Handles invalid input gracefully with error messages.
+Allows continuous calculations until the user decides to exit.
+Technologies Used: C++, Standard Library (STL)

+Navigate to the Project Directory:

 Project 3: To Do List
 Description: The To Do List project is a console application that allows users to manage a list of tasks.
 Users can add, remove, and view tasks, as well as mark tasks as completed.
 This project provides a simple interface for task management and demonstrates file handling for saving and loading tasks.